miguelestradam3/logistic_regression_with_smote/README.md

-# Diabetes prediction
+# Personality prediction

 ### Predict a disease with medical data

-Predict diabetes with medical information, project done by me.
+Predict personality with information obtained from Kaggle, project done by me.